Andres1911/BIEN-462-Projects/README.md

 Hello, I'm trying to set this up.
-Inside should be a matlab file with x = 25 only.
-Modify a bit the document and see if the changes apply
+Inside should be a matlab file all the work that has been done so far